jsadaa/lelabocollectif.fr/README.md

 # lelabocollectif.fr

-prototype website for the association "le labo collectif" with home, documentation, contact form and forum space.
+Prototype website for the association "le labo collectif" with home, documentation, contact form and forum space.

 The first idea was a static website to display the association infos et news.
 Then i added a documentation page to display the association booklets.